 As an online, direct-to-consumer lender, our short, secure application form can be completed in a few minutes, and we provide instant decisions.
 Approved applicants receive multiple offers for their unique car-buying needs, and our approvals are valid for 30 days, with no obligation to activate the loan offer.
-We accept loan applications to purchase vehicles from dealerships and from private parties.
+We accept loan applications to purchase vehicles from dealerships.

 When you fill out the application, you’ll notice there’s an option to add a co-applicant.
 A cosigner, such as a creditworthy family member or friend, who enters into an auto loan contract is obliged to pay back the loan, including any missed payments or the full loan amount, if the borrower fails to do so.

 If you’re applying for a car loan with a bad credit history, a cosigner may help you qualify and even lower the interest rate.
 “If your credit history is limited or needs improvement, and you have a low credit score (or no credit score), a cosigner with good or excellent credit could significantly lower your interest rate,” says the CFPB.